Wood smoke reduction

 The provincial air monitoring station at Courtenay Elementary School has been collecting data since 2011, and tracking how conditions have changed at this location over time.

-To understand how air quality varies across the region, additional PurpleAir monitors have been installed by the City as well as local organizations and residents.
-These monitors report real-time measurements of fine particulate matter, and report them on the online map.
+To better understand how air quality varies across the region, the City, together with local organizations and residents, have added PurpleAir monitors.
+These sensors show real-time measurements of fine particulate matter, and report them on the online map.

-• The average annual concentration of fine particulate matter, a key ingredient in smoke, has been dropping since 2017, which indicates the air is less smoky on average.
+• Annual trends: The average annual concentration of fine particulate matter, a key ingredient in smoke, has been dropping since 2017.
+This indicates the air is less smoky on average.
+While this improvement can’t be linked to a single factor, it likely comes from stricter rules on slash burning and fewer wood-burning appliances.

-• Daily spikes of fine particulate matter occur during winter evenings and early mornings from October to March.
-During these times, air quality does not meet the BC Air Quality Objectives.
+• Daily spikes: Daily spikes of fine particulate matter occur during winter evenings and early mornings from October to March.
+During these times, air quality does not meet the B.C. air quality objectives.
+This pattern matches when people are likely to be home and using wood-burning appliances.

-• On winter nights, there can be wide variation between the monitor readings.
-Older neighbourhoods, with more homes equipped with wood burning appliances, consistently have the highest readings of fine particulate matter.
+• Neighbourhood differences: On winter nights, there can be wide variation between the monitor readings.
+Older neighbourhoods with wood-burning appliances show the highest readings of fine particulate matter.
+Because these sources are close to homes, they affect health more than smoke from distant wildfires.

-• Our location tucked between the mountains and ocean is beautiful – but at night, these features create atmospheric conditions that trap pollutants close to the ground.
+• Geography: Courtenay's location between the mountains and ocean creates conditions that trap pollutants close to the ground.

-For more information about monitors and readings, visit our Air quality monitoring page.
+For more information about monitors and readings, visit the Air quality monitoring page.

-Average Hourly Measurements: Looking at the average hourly concentrations of PM2.5 during a typical winter day, we can see that after 5 p.m., fine particulate matter exceeds BC air quality objectives, peaking at 9 p.m., and remains elevated until early morning.
+Looking at the average hourly concentrations of PM2.5 during a typical winter day, we can see that after 5 p.m., fine particulate matter exceeds B.C. air quality objectives, peaking at 9 p.m., remaining high until early morning.

 Image